Offline

 Device Download & Local Storage

-Once built, your application is downloaded to devices and stored locally:
+Once built, the application is downloaded to devices and stored locally:

 Device filesystem: